 Deadline for Electronic Discharges

 From 1 October 2015, to support improved communication, clinical workflow and more effective transfers of care, secure fax will no longer be permitted for sending discharge summaries to GPs from NHS Trusts, NHS Foundation Trusts or independent sector providers of acute services.
 From this date, organisations need to be using either secure email or direct electronic transmission to send and receive discharge summaries.
 Organisations are being strongly encouraged to adopt an electronic transmission approach for sending discharge summaries.
 Taking this strategic approach will avoid the cost of multiple stages of enhancement.
-To aid providers take this step, NHS England, the HSCIC and the Professional Records Standards Body (PRSB) have agreed standards for both discharge summary content and for electronic methods for sharing discharge information.
+To aid providers take this step, NHS England, NHS Digital (previously known as HSCIC) and the Professional Records Standards Body (PRSB) have agreed standards for both discharge summary content and for electronic methods for sharing discharge information.

 The PRSB has adopted the Academy of Medical Royal Colleges (AoMRC) ‘Standards for the Clinical Structure and Content of Patient Records’ (page 29 para iii) for the purpose of standardising the content within transfers of care communication ‘The NHS standard contract recommends the adoption of the AoMRC standard headings within discharge summaries between hospitals and GP practices.

-The Interoperability Toolkit (ITK) has also been updated by the HSCIC to include Transfer of Care (eDischarge) Message Specification Packs.
+The Interoperability Toolkit (ITK) has also been updated by NHS Digital to include Transfer of Care (eDischarge) Message Specification Packs.

-Additionally, the HSCIC will provide a series of online technical workshops for developers and suppliers to aid the local implementation of CDA, standard headings and message specifications.
+Additionally, NHS Digital will provide a series of online technical workshops for developers and suppliers to aid the local implementation of CDA, standard headings and message specifications.
 Please note that these workshops have been divided into a number of different sessions.